 5.3.
 The Honorary Treasurer shall:

 (a) Maintain proper records of all purchases and receipts.

 (b) Make all returns required by law in relation to such accounts to be rendered at the due time.

 (c) Prepare an annual account and balance sheet as at the end of the Club’s financial year.
 The accounts shall be examined by an appropriately experienced person (see note 6.5) at least once annually and shall be exhibited on the Club premises at least fourteen days before the date of the Annual General Meeting.

 (d) Prepare proper accounts of all bar purchases and receipts which shall be kept and presented at the Annual General Meeting in each year, and such information as the Honorary Secretary or Accounts Examiner may require shall be supplied to enable any statutory return or statement and the payment of excise or other duty or tax to be made.

-5.4 The Honorary Secretary or their proxy shall attend all meetings and take Minutes of the proceedings, which shall be signed by the Chairman at the next meeting.
+5.4.
+The Honorary Secretary or their proxy shall attend all General Committee meetings and take Minutes of the proceedings, which shall be approved by the General Committee at the next meeting.